Simulating indefinite causal order with Rindler observers: Conclusion

+In this paper, we proposed a way to characterize ICO space-time as a space-time associated with the reference frame of a quantum observer - quantum observer perceives ICO space-time.
+As an illustration, we considered a bipartite system that involves a Schwarzschild BH and an observer outside the horizon, in a state of quantum superposition of being at two different relative distances.
+By invoking the fact that near-horizon geometry is that of a Rindler space-time, we can relate this ICO observer to the Rindler observer in a state of superposition of having two different proper accelerations.
+By extension, a pair of ICO observers with entangled proper distances from the BH horizon corresponds to a pair of Rindler observers with entangled proper accelerations.
+As an example, we analyzed Rindler quantum switch and the related gravitational quantum switch.

+Furthermore, a Bell's inequality for temporal order of events was found in \cite{ZCP+ar}.
+The same kind of inequality can be derived by using two pairs of Rindler observers, one in the left and the other in the right Rindler wedge.
+In the corresponding gravitational scenario we would have to take into account the Kruskal extension of the Schwarzschild solution.
+In this case, the gravitational quantum switch would involve two pairs of observers residing in conformally flat space-times connected by Einstein-Rosen bridge.
+We postpone this interesting analysis for future work.

-There is a growing effort in demonstrating quantum features of nano-to-mesoscale optomechanical systems.
-This may provide a challenging, yet feasible experimental realizations for the proposed Rindler protocols \cite{ASP15}.
+On a more practical side, there is a growing effort in demonstrating quantum features of nano-to-mesoscale optomechanical systems.
+This may provide a challenging, yet feasible experimental realizations for the proposed Rindler systems \cite{ASP15}.
 Recently, mesoscopic mechanical resonators were considered as quantum non-inertial reference frames \cite{KBS15,ADS+16} and entanglement of two massive mechanical oscillators is achieved \cite{EMR}.
-It has been proposed to utilize quantum optical fields in order to prepare and measure the quantum states of mechanical resonators, conceivably opening the possibility to quantumly control the acceleration of such quantum non-inertial reference frames \cite{ASP15}.
+It has been proposed to utilize quantum optical fields in order to prepare and measure the quantum states of mechanical resonators, conceivably opening the possibility to quantum-mechanically control the acceleration of such quantum non-inertial reference frames \cite{ASP15}.

-A potential drawback of the proposed protocols might arise due to the Unruh effect, that is, the fact that Rindler observer experiences ordinary Minkowski vacuum as a thermal state.
-In this context, Rindler observer should be viewed as Unruh-DeWitt detector \cite{BD84}, which interacts with, for example, a scalar quantum field in Minkowski space.
-The temperature detected by the Rindler observer is related to its proper acceleration $\alpha$ by the relation $T=\hbar\alpha/2\pi k_B c$.
-The increase of the thermal noise may affect the final state, such that it can no more be considered as a coherent superposition, but rather a (convex) classical mixture.
-However, since in our scheme we can choose $\alpha$ to be arbitrarily small by tuning the other parameters, the Unruh effect can always be made negligible.

-{In future work, it would be interesting to explore further the possibility of transcribing quantum information protocols in general spacetimes with indefinite causal order in terms of equivalent quantum non-inertial reference frames in Minkowski space, with a goal of establishing the full correspondence.
-This could be a step towards a better understanding of quantum nature of spacetime.} \\[0.2cm]